cloud-oc/PixTab/README.md

 4. Click **Load unpacked** and select the project folder.
 5. Open a new tab to see PixTab in action!

+## Network Requirements

+This extension requires access to Pixiv (`pixiv.net` and `pximg.net`).

+If the new tab page stays on the loading animation, it means your network cannot access Pixiv.
+Please resolve the network issue on your own.
+This extension does not provide any proxy functionality.

 ## License

 See the [LICENSE](LICENSE) file for details.